-Octopuses are fascinating models for understanding the evolution of complex behaviors. .
-The cephalopods change their at will — an effective trick for hunting prey or hiding from predators.
+Octopuses are fascinating models for understanding the evolution of complex behaviors.
+Two-thirds of their brain cells are spread out inside their arms, meaning that each one can operate independently.
+The cephalopods change their texture and shape at will — an effective trick for hunting prey or hiding from predators.
 Octopus also cooperate with other predatory fish when they hunt.
 New research reveals that the inner-workings of this interspecies collaboration is not without surprises.

 Many different species exhibit collaborative behavior in nature.
 Groupers and reef fish often hunt with octopuses to cover more gorund.
 They understand gestures from other fish which helps the group capture prey.
 Now for the first time, researchers captured footage of octopuses punching fish.
 Sometimes, seemingly, for no apparent reason.